djouallah/aemo_tracker/README.md

 # Introduction
-a very simple pipeline to display AEMO data, 2 script to download data from aemo website and save it in a cloud storage (Cloudflare R2, you can use S3, GCP etc) and a front end using streamlit, the Queries are run using DuckDB
+a very simple pipeline to display AEMO data, 2 script to download data from aemo website and save it in a cloud storage (Cloudflare R2, you can use S3, GCP etc) and a front end using streamlit, the Queries are run using DuckDB, all the code is written in Python, except some queries in SQL

 # Data ingestion